Moravian Academy

 Moravian Academy is a preschool through 12th-grade independent, co-educational, college preparatory school in the Lehigh Valley region of eastern Pennsylvania.
-Moravian Academy is the ninth oldest independent school in the United States.
+Moravian Academy is one of the oldest independent schools in the United States.

-The school has 861 students and 200 employees from across the region located on two campuses in Bethlehem and one in Allentown.
+The school has 860 students and 200 employees from across the region located on three campuses.
+The Upper School and one Preschool-Grade 8 campus are in Bethlehem and the other Preschool-Grade 8 campus is in Allentown.